Why Time in the Market Beats Timing the Market

 • Mining the News Cycle

-One common strategy is to monitor the news cycle and anticipate how the market will react so you can take advantage of opportunities.
-For instance, some people track the U.S. federal reserve’s announcements about upcoming interest rate changes.
+One common market timing strategy is to monitor the news cycle and anticipate how the market will react so you can take advantage of opportunities.
+For instance, some people track the U.S. Federal Reserve’s announcements about upcoming interest rate changes.
 Then, they decide where and when to invest, depending on whether they expect rates to rise or fall.

 • Chasing Funds with High Returns

-Some bold investors scour the market in search of individual stocks that are under or overvalued, using an array of criteria, including the almighty “hunch.”
-The idea here is to buy when market prices are unreasonably low, then sell quickly when the correction occurs.
+Some bold investors scour the market in search of individual stocks that are under- or overvalued, using an array of criteria, including the almighty “hunch.”
+They aim to buy when market prices are unreasonably low, then sell quickly when the correction occurs.

 • Using Cash as a Safety Net

-When the markets are volatile or in times of recession, some people delay investing or retreat from the market altogether even though they don’t need the funds in question anytime soon.
-Since they are concerned about losing money, they think it is better to avoid the turbulence and wait for better times.
+When equity markets are volatile or in times of recession, some people delay investing or retreat from the market altogether, even if they don’t need the funds in question anytime soon.
+Since they are concerned about losing money, they think avoiding the turbulence and waiting for better times is wise.

 We are just scratching the surface, of course.
-There are hundreds of strategies for attempts at beating the market, ranging from those that seem pretty logical to others that are downright shady.
+Hundreds of strategies exist for attempting to beat the market, ranging from those that seem logical to others that are downright shady.

 However, some people engage in market timing behaviors unintentionally.
 For example, they don’t intend to trade actively but lack a strategy, so they react to scary financial news by moving money around.
-They don’t realize that the media outlets share this information because it keeps them watching, which results in advertising revenue from companies pushing investment products.
-Unfortunately, that leaves them unwittingly exposed to the pitfalls of market timing, which include missed opportunities, increased risk, and excess costs.
+They don’t realize that the media outlets share this news because it keeps people watching, resulting in advertising revenue from companies pushing investment products.
+Unfortunately, that exposes those people to the pitfalls of market timing, which include missed opportunities, increased risk, and excess costs.

-The trouble is, timing the market doesn’t work.
+The trouble is, timing the market typically doesn’t work.
 Everyone hears stories about people who struck it rich by buying low and selling high, but those are exceptions and a distraction from what works best.
 In reality, perfect timing is nearly impossible, and many strategies result in buying high and selling low, which is the opposite of what we are trying to do here.
-Furthermore, every move is an opportunity for error, so trying to time the market typically leads to poorer performance.
+Furthermore, every move is an opportunity for errors, transaction costs, etc., so trying to time the market typically leads to poorer performance.

 Why Timing the Market Doesn’t Work